jboss-developer/jboss-eap-quickstarts/spring-petclinic/README.md

 For detailed explanation of the changes made to adapt the Quickstart to Red Hat JBoss Enterprise Application Platform see: [CHANGES.md](CHANGES.md)

 PetClinic features alternative DAO implementations and application configurations for JDBC, JPA, and Spring Data JPA, with HSQLDB and MySQL as target databases.
-The default PetClinic configuration is JDBC on HSQLDB.
+The default PetClinic configuration is JPA on HSQLDB.

 * The `src/main/resources/spring/business-config.xml` pulls in `src/main/resources/spring/data-access.properties` to set
 the JDBC-related settings for the JPA EntityManager definition.